Want to be a winner in 2020?

 covering eligibility dates for sites launched between 1 January 2019 to 31 December 2019.

 Entry opening date to be announced soon, contact [email protected] for more details.

-See all of the finalist and winners from the 2019 Australian Web Awards!
+Following is collection of our finalist and winners from the 2019 Australian Web Awards.

-Winners were announced Saturday, 18 May at the Australian Web Awards ceremony as part of Edge of the Web.
+Winners were announced Saturday, 18 May at the Australian Web Awards ceremony at Q1 on the Gold Coast.

 What Does it Take to Win an Award?

 The judges last year were asked what they thought made an award winning website.
 Here is a selection of their answers.

 Attention to ALL details.
 Award winning websites don't just excel in one area.
 They get them all right (or close to).
 Push creative boundaries and provide a unique visual journey.
 Delight with an amazing user experience.
 Entertain with personality driven copy.
 Tick all your accessibility boxes.
 It's about giving the project enough time and budget to make the whole site stand out.

 More than any other, the Australian Web Awards are about combining technical excellence and fostering amazing experiences for your users.